dineshkrishna9999/agent-development-kit-crash-course/5-sessions-and-state/README.md

 This will:
 1. Create a new session with user information
-2. Initialize the agent with access to that session
+2. Initialize the quiz agent with access to that session
-3. Process a user query about the stored preferences
+3. Process a user query about learning preferences
 4. Display the agent's response based on the session data

 ## Key Components